What does VIRT do?

 How do you reach VIRT?

 Call +1 615-322-2745 any time of the day or night, any day of the year, for expert help with health or safety issues while traveling.
-Tell the VU Public Safety dispatcher that you want to report an issue to VIRT.
+Tell the VU Public Safety dispatcher that you want to report an issue to VIRT and you will be connected immediately to a VIRT team member.

-VIRT can also be reached by email in non-emergency situations or situations where email is the most easily accessible mode of communication: VIRT@vanderbilt.edu
+The VIRT team can also be reached by email in non-emergency situations or situations where email is the most easily accessible mode of communication: VIRT@vanderbilt.edu